Day 335 · Tuesday, December 1

 Transcript

 Hello, my friend… so glad you're with me today.
-This is By God's Call — day 335, Real Redemption.
+This is By God's Call — day 335, Behold, New.

 Stay close to God.
 Pray — then act.
 I'll see you tomorrow, my friend.